the-machine-preacher/Pythonic-Python-Tutorial/README.md

 # Python-Tutorial
 Learn Python!
 Python is a programming language that lets you work quickly and integrate systems more effectively.
 This tutorial will help you learn this useful language: it's a programming guide for non-programmers.
-I'll be using Python 3.7.6 for this tutorial.
+I'll be using Python 3.7.6

 # Table of Contents
 [A. Syntax](https://github.com/the-machine-preacher/Python-Tutorial/blob/master/A.%20Syntax.ipynb)